response to the national emergency caused by the

 TRUMP STOTE AK-RP-ASA A-Y cor.52 12 inch

-Balls for men and for women.
-The Umpires
+Balls for men and for women THE 11 INCH

 or the pitcher may remove any and all other balls.